-General Electric Company (GE) changes its organizational culture to ensure business relevance to the conditions of the aerospace/aviation, transportation, healthcare, electric lighting, energy, and oil and gas industries.
-A company’s organizational culture or corporate culture establishes the customs, traditions and values that influence employee behaviors, especially in managerial decision-making processes.
-In this case of GE, the corporate culture is a factor that affects success in managing strategic change in all aspects of the business.
-For example, General Electric changes its cultural characteristics to suit current business needs and industry trends.
-The resulting organizational culture facilitates business agility in responding to challenges in the market, such as external forces from competitors like Siemens and 3M (Read: Porter’s Five Forces Analysis of General Electric Company).
-This cultural situation promotes the conglomerate’s competitive advantage and organizational capabilities for withstanding rapid changes and disruptions in industries.
-As one of the leading conglomerates in the global market, General Electric is an example of the significance of corporate culture as a supporting factor for long-term success.
+General Electric Company (GE) has an organizational culture that ensures business relevance to the conditions of the aerospace/aviation industry.
+A company’s organizational culture or corporate culture establishes the customs, traditions, and core values that influence employee behaviors, especially in managerial decision-making processes.
+GE’s company culture is a factor that affects success in managing strategic change in all aspects of the business.
+For example, General Electric occasionally adjusts its cultural characteristics to suit current business needs and industry trends.
+The resulting organizational culture facilitates business agility in responding to challenges in the market, such as external forces from competitors, like Rolls-Royce, Siemens, and 3M, as shown in the Five Forces analysis of General Electric Company.
+This cultural situation promotes the company’s competitive advantages and organizational capabilities for withstanding rapid changes and disruptions in industries.
+As one of the leading companies in the global market, General Electric is an example of the significance of work culture as a supporting factor for long-term success.

 Employees use General Electric’s corporate culture as a decision-making factor.
-For example, in addressing on-the-job problems, management personnel in GE’s aviation segment consider how potential solutions align with the company’s cultural characteristics.
-Such alignment determines the success rate in implementing solutions.
+For example, in addressing on-the-job problems, management personnel in GE’s aviation operations consider how potential solutions align with the company’s work culture.
+This cultural alignment determines the success rate of implementing business solutions.
 In this regard, General Electric’s organizational culture must consider external business conditions, while supporting decision-making processes.

-General Electric has an organizational culture of customer-centric simplification.
-This corporate culture was developed based on changes in the business and its environment.
-For example, GE’s customer-centric cultural approach is based on changing customer needs and preferences associated with disruptive technologies and corresponding industry trends.
+General Electric has a customer-centric organizational culture.
+This work culture is based on changes in the aerospace business and its environment.
+GE’s customer-centric cultural approach is based on changing customer needs and preferences associated with disruptive technologies and corresponding industry trends.
 General Electric has human resource management programs that facilitate organizational adaptation to such changes.
-On the other hand, simplicity is based on the need to make the business more efficient and responsive to market changes and new business opportunities.
-At present, the following are the main characteristics of General Electric Company’s corporate culture:
+This company culture makes the business more efficient and responsive to market changes and new business opportunities.
+The following are the main characteristics of General Electric Company’s organizational culture:

 - Customer centricity (highest priority)